-The Dune Networks RXAUI core has one clock domain:
+The Dune Networks RXAUI core has two clock domains:

-- The refclk domain derived from the TXOUTCLK output of the GTX/GTH transceiver. - The core XDC applies a create_clock constraint on the TXOUTCLK output port.
+- The clk156 domain derived from the TXOUTCLK output of the transceiver. - The core XDC applies a create_clock that propagates to the clk156_out output port. - The dclk domain.
+This must be constrained outside of the core as described in Clock Frequencies.